The Heart or the Head?

 Heart in our title refers to feelings, (e.g., joy, sorrow, fear, anger, hate, love, et al.).
 Head refers to reasoned conclusions based on evidence.

 However, without proper use of the mind, Christianity cannot exist.
-The Bible addresses man’s intellect with such things as commands and examples, and with evidence concerning which he is expected to correctly reason.
-Jesus also said the greatest commandment involves loving God with all the mind (Mat.
-22:37).
-It is thus evident that, in order to please God, head and heart must be engaged.
+The Bible addresses man’s intellect with such things as commands, binding examples, and with evidence concerning which one is expected to correctly reason.
+Jesus also said the greatest commandment involves loving God with all the mind.
+It is thus evident that, to please God, both head and heart must be engaged.

 Modern “culture” operates far more on an emotional than a rational basis.
-Millions of people vote more because of their “feelings” about a candidate than because of a careful examination of his or her qualifications, experience, moral convictions, integrity, or other qualities.
+Millions of people cast their ballots more because of their “feelings” about a candidate than because of a careful examination of his or her qualifications, experience, moral convictions, integrity, or other factors.

 Examples of emotion’s triumph over reason in religion have been around for centuries.
 The 450 prophets of Baal sought his favor by leaping, crying, and cutting themselves in a display of raw (and vain) emotionalism (1 Kin.
 18:26–28).
-Closer to our time, the banal slogan, “It makes no difference what you believe as long as you’re sincere,” is an example of the heart’s ruling the head.
-The Bible’s paramount purposes are to reveal to mankind (a) what to believe (because it is the Truth) and (b) the necessity of believing (and acting upon) that Truth.
-One’s reaction to Biblical Truth will determine one’s eternal destiny.
+Closer to our time, the vapid slogan, “It makes no difference what you believe as long as you’re sincere,” is an example of the heart’s ruling the head.
+The Bible’s predominant purposes are to reveal to mankind (a) what to believe (because it is the Truth) and (b) the necessity of believing (and acting upon) that Truth.
+One’s reaction to Biblical Truth will determine one’s eternal destiny (Mat.
+7:21–23).

-Some professed believers “feel” that it is too narrow minded to say that Jesus Christ is the only Avenue to God.
+Some professed believers “feel” that it is too narrow-minded to say that Jesus Christ is the only avenue to God.
 They see themselves as “tolerant,” “kind,” and “merciful.”
 They can’t bear to be called “bigots” and “exclusivists.”
-These “professors” exemplify emotions run amok; they can lay no valid claim to being followers of Jesus.
+These “professors” exemplify emotions run amok.
 He said, “No one cometh unto the Father but by me” (John 14:6).
-Only when the head triumphs over the heart will one seek, find, and obey the Gospel.
+Only when the head balances the heart will one seek, find, and obey the Gospel.

 [Note: I wrote this article for and it appeared in the Denton Record-Chronicle, Denton, TX, January 16, 2016.]